asatpathy314/diff-sentry/README.md

 ## Self-Hosting

 We've chosen to host our backend on Heroku and host our frontend on Cloudflare.
-We have a simple deploy script you can follow in the `DiffSentry` folder for the frontend as long as you install Cloudflare's `wrangler` CLI.
+We have a simple deploy script you can follow to self-host in the `DiffSentry` folder for the frontend as long as you install Cloudflare's `wrangler` CLI.

-For the backend it gets a little more involved, and to be honest I would reccomend separating them out into separate repos and then using the `Procfile` attached for deployment.
+For the backend it gets a little more involved, and to be honest I would reccomend separating the backend out into a separate repo and then using the `Procfile` attached for deployment on Heroku.

 ## Contributing